 Annual budgets are prepared and adopted by the city council on or before June 22 for the fiscal year commencing the following July 1, in accordance with State law.
 The operating budget includes proposed expenditures and the proposed sources of financing for such expenditures.
 Prior to June 22, a public hearing is conducted to obtain taxpayer input.
 Budgets are adopted and control of budget appropriations is exercised, under State law, at the department level.
 Budget amendments are required to increase expenditure budgets.
 The General Fund budget is prepared using the modified accrual basis of accounting.
 Budgets for the proprietary fund types are prepared using the accrual basis of accounting, except that depreciation for all proprietary fund types was not budgeted.
-During the current fiscal year there were various amendments to the budget.
-Procedures for amending the budget were done in accordance with state law.
+During the current fiscal year there were no amendments to the budget.